Executive job seekers often ask me how they can rebuild their job search network, now that they’re back in a job hunt.

-Then, cast a far-reaching net to build out your network (online and off-line) with fresh faces, including executive recruiters and people working at your target companies.
+Then, cast a far-reaching net to build out your job search network (online and off-line) with fresh faces, including executive recruiters and people working at your target companies.

 LinkedIn is tailor made for this.
 Here’s one tip:

-- Look for the LinkedIn Company Profiles of each of your target employers,
+- Look for the LinkedIn Company Pages of each of your target employers,

-- Peruse the employees you see on the Company Profile pages,
+- Peruse the employees you see on those Pages,

 - See if you know any of them and connect with them, if you haven’t already.